bihealth/bih-cluster/bih-cluster/docs/index.md

 # Home

 This is the documentation of the BIH high-performance compute (HPC) cluster.
-This documentation is maintained bih BIH HPC IT, BIH CUBI (Core Unit Bioinformatics), and the user community.
+This documentation is maintained by BIH HPC IT, BIH CUBI (Core Unit Bioinformatics), and the user community.

 :arrow_left: The global table of contents is on the left, it is on the right for the current page :arrow_right:.

 ## Getting Started

-To get started, the following is a good reading order after your first successful connection to the cluster.
+To get started, the following is a suggested (in order) set of pages to read after your first successful connection to the cluster.

 1. [Getting Access](admin/getting-access).
 2. [Getting Help](help/helpdesk) (and [Writing Good Tickets](help/good-tickets)).